 With an initial release date set for 2019, Oculus told us last year that the highly anticipated Lone Echo II had been delayed to Q1 2020.
-With that release window behind us, developer Ready at Dawn now says the development of the game was hindered by the Coronavirus situation, but the game is still expected to launch in 2020.
+Earlier this year developer Ready at Dawn said the game’s development was “significantly impacted” by the Coronavirus pandemic, but still expected to ship in 2020.
+With three weeks remaining in the year and no release in sight, Q1 2021 looks like the earliest we’re likely to see the game.

 Update (April 30th, 2020): While the once-delayed Q1 2020 release window for Lone Echo II had quietly come and gone, developer Ready at Dawn today acknowledged the additional delay, saying that development of the game has been hampered by the need to adopt to a studio-wide work from home policy.